 Running a 1.19 MHz 8-bit MOS Technology 6507 microprocessor, the designers of the system initially figure that it would only be playing tank battle games and PONG–esque titles, so the allocated ROM memory for the programs is 2K.
 It is eventually decided to bump that to 4K, even though Combat itself is only 2K and there is little hope that any program would ever need as much as the allowed maximum.
 Upon release, nine cartridges are introduced along with the system.
 With an initial retail price of $249.95, there is very little markup on the machines due to the high price of the components, although the game carts cost very little to produce and sell for around $40 each.
 Sound is sent through the speakers of the television hooked up to the device, allowing users to hear the action as loud or as soft as they like.

 Spurred on by the money injected into the company from new owners Warner Communications to the tune of about $120 million, Atari mass produces about 800,000 VCSs in 1977, and manages to sell 400,000 of them.
 For two years the VCS struggles to reach sales goals in comparison to the budget for marketing the device, and Atari profits drop precipitously, substantially dragging down Warners stock price.
 There are major production problems, including defective chips and cases, and the easy-going Zen attitude of Atari co-founder and CEO Nolan Bushnell, who describes himself as “a bizarre manager”.
 This extends to throwing big “kegger” drinking parties for employees every Friday in the company parking lot, and even going so far as having an oak beer tap in his office.
 The Coors would flow freely everyday after work, during informal manager meetings where the gang would peruse the latest game prototypes.
 Bushnell’s antics at Atari starts to wear out his welcome even with Warner head Steve Ross, himself a chairman noted for having a laissez-faire management style.
-Things get so bad for the VCS that Bushnell dramatically stands up during an Atari/Warner budget meeting and suggests that the console has its price slashed, in order to increase market share and enlarge the market for the games the company also sells.
+Things get so rough with sales numbers for the VCS that Bushnell dramatically stands up during an Atari/Warner board meeting and suggests that the console has its price slashed, in order to increase market share and enlarge the market for the games the company also sells.
 Dismayed by the direction the company has decided to take, and himself increasingly absent from Atari offices as he loses interest in running things the way they are, Bushnell steps down from formal duties as chairman in late 1978, with a multimillion-dollar package.
 When his successors are named in early 1979, with former Burlington textile executive Raymond Kassar as president and Joe Keenan as CEO, the company announces that Bushnell will “continue to serve Atari in the development of coin-operated games,” but that he also will “devote more time to his personal affairs, investments and other interests, including politics.”
 His ultimate exit package comes with strings attached.
 A 5-year “no-competition” clause is cited by Atari for a later lawsuit launched against Bushnell and Sente Technologies, a video game company he starts in early 1983.
 Atari and Bushnell eventually reach an agreement in the fall of that year, with his former company gaining the consumer rights to any arcade games released by Sente.

 Atari’s attitude towards the authors making all these games for their company is that they should remain anonymous and that the games are identified as a corporate creation rather than the effort of individual employees.
 In a response to that, Warren Robinett hides his name within his VCS game Adventure, a graphical version of Will Crowther and Don Woods’ text adventure Colossal Cave, aka Adventure.
-This is widely recognized as the first hidden “Easter Egg” within a video game, although it does attract the ire of upper management.
+This is widely recognized as the first hidden “Easter Egg” within a video game, and it initially attract the ire of upper management.
 Eventually, however, Atari relents and understands the possible draw of hidden features of video games.
 In 1981 Software Development Director Steve Wright invites gamers to keep an eye out for a plethora of easter eggs the company will hide in its games, and even floats the idea of a contest to find them, perhaps inspiring the idea for Atari’s later Swordquest games and related treasure hunting contest.
 Robinett would leave Atari and, with Leslie Grimm, design the educational program Rocky’s Boots for The Learning Company.
 The program teaches kids simple boolean logic circuitry by having them manipulate circuits and complete tasks within a simulated world.